CaiJi-ikun/42-stepper-motor-mod-for-boxturtle/README.md

 [中文](README_zh.md)

-|English is not my native language
+!English is not my native language!

-|All English comes from translation software
+!All English comes from translation software!

 This is a mod that uses a 42 step motor and a regular BMG extruder to replace the extruder part of Boxturtle